 ‘I’m from the tourism agency!
 May I have a word?’

 Archey doesn’t want the man to have a word, but he invites him in anyway.
-Archey doesn’t like to use the N-word.
+Archey doesn't have enough agency to deny plot progression such as this.
 The man sits in Archey’s recliner, the only seat in the trailer, and casually brushes Marmaduke off the armrest, eliciting a wheezing cough from the unipedal pooch.

 ‘Have you ever been in a pyramid scheme before?’ asks the rude man.